MasterVentures/cea-docs/docs/index.md

 }
 ```

-**Response:**   This web-socket channel will not send a response back unless there is an error
-reading the submitted update.
+**Response:** This WebSocket channel will not send a response back unless there is an error reading the submitted update.

 ```javascript
 {